 - Hire them, else I quit.

 The pros of this scale are that there are no maybe's and there are polarizing yes's or no's.
 When every interviewer follows this scale, it makes easy to discuss a candidate in the context of hiring them.

 3. Hire.
 Don't get too caught up in finding the absolute best.
 Be okay with making calculated "maybe" hires.

-There are hiring managers who never compromise on "bar"/ "quality" of candidates.
-But at the end of they day we need to execute.
-We need to move closer towards the company's mission.
+There are hiring managers who never compromise on the "bar"/ "quality" of candidates.
+But at the end of the day, we need to execute.
+We need to move closer to the company's mission.
 So how do we decide whether to hire or not?
-Build a decision framework that gives results (actual hires) and course correct as you go.
+Build a decision framework that gives results (actual hires) and course-correct as you go.
 To this end, I believe a humane version of hire fast, fire fast strategy is better than not hiring anyone.

 Here's a hiring strategy that has worked quite well for me in the past:

 - If any interviewer said 4, even if someone else said 2, hire.

 - If no one said 4 and at least one interviewer said 1, don't hire.

 - If at least 2 interviewers said 3, hire.